 A new phenomenon is occurring in the retail sector as it shifts to serve its omnichannel consumer base.
 In a quest to boost online fulfillment performance and get their digital-physical profit model right, retailers are leveraging one of their greatest assets: their fleet of stores.
 At the same time, manufacturers are updating their systems to accommodate both bulk and SKU-level shipping so that they too can serve consumers directly.

 Merchants are diving into "ship from store," retrofitting locations to double as online fulfillment centers and shrinking selling space to accommodate e-commerce pickups and returns.
-The study revealed that 76% of retailers use store inventory to fill online orders, and six out of 10 expect that to grow.
+The study revealed that 82% of retailers use store inventory to fill online orders, and 68% expect that to grow.
 In fact, some of the biggest retailers now fill digital orders from every one of their brick-and-mortar locations.
 The strategy taps stores to fulfill digital purchases to defray the high transportation costs of online orders, which have been eating into retail profit margins.
 By offering click and collect (buy online pickup in store) retailers skirt the cost of delivering to shoppers' homes, while encouraging add-on sales.
 That's because consumers that come in to pick up their digital order often end up making impulse purchases.
 Industry leaders are also calculating that a network of stores can get digital orders faster and more efficiently to the consumer than a handful of centralized warehouses.
 This is particularly critical amid the growing consumer expectation for same day and even two-hour delivery.
 Optimizing the distribution network is key to omnichannel success.
 Meeting the unfolding demands of the omnichannel retail landscape is also fostering newfound collaborations between manufacturers and retailers.
 Suppliers are increasingly dropshipping merchandise directly to consumers for their retail partners' online operations.
-The study revealed that worldwide 32% of retailers request drop ship from manufacturers and 73% of manufacturers expect this to increase up to 10% over the next five years.
+The study revealed that 31% of retailers in the Asia Pacific region request drop ship from manufacturers.
+Over the next five years, 73% of manufacturers globally expect this practice to increase by up to 10%.

-THE DELIVERY RESURGENCE: THE NEED FOR SPEED

-E-commerce and an "I-want-it-now" instant-gratification mindset are feeding the consumer craving for faster and faster delivery.
+THE DELIVERY RESURGENCE: THE NEED FOR SPEED E-commerce and an "I-want-it-now" instant-gratification mindset are feeding the consumer craving for faster and faster delivery.
 Industry players are feverishly working to fulfill that demand and still turn a profit - a challenge given the high cost of transporting goods.